abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 heroku config:unset MAINTENANCE_MODE
 {% endhighlight %}

-It's also very easy to test.
+Our module is also very easy to test.

 {% highlight ruby %}
 require 'test_helper'